trustedanalytics/atk/doc-api-examples/src/main/resources/python/model-arx/new.rst

 Consider the following model trained and tested on the sample data set in *frame* 'frame'.
+The frame has five columns where "y" is the time series value and "vistors", "wkends", "incidentRate", and "seasonality" are exogenous inputs.

 <hide>
 >>> import trustedanalytics as ta